LordBrom/HighlightDuplicates/readme.md

 ### Remove Duplicates

-Using this command will remove all duplicate lines from the file.
-The first instance of each duplicate will be kept.
+Using this command will remove all duplicate lines, after the first instance, from the file.
 This command is similar to the build in "Permute Lines > Unique" function found in the Edit menu, however this will follow the plugin's settings for what is considered a duplicate.

 For example...
 ``` html